 Whenever you visit a Dapp site and want to interact in your browser, MetaMask will pop up a confirmation of the address and any transaction information.
 Just follow the simple on-screen prompts, and you’ll soon be interacting with the Ethereum blockchain right from your web browser.

-How to Use MetaMask Mobile Application
+MetaMask Guide: Mobile Application

 To download the MetaMask app for mobile, visit the ‘Google Play Store’ for Android devices and the ‘Apple App Store’ for iOS devices.